Skip to content

 • Issue: Absence of the deduplication key in the dataset configuration.

-• Solution: Ensure that if the dataset is configured with deduplication events filtration, the deduplication key is properly defined in the deduplication config object.
-If it is not, update the dataset configurations accordingly.
+• Solution: Ensure that the deduplication key is properly defined in the deduplication config object.

 2. Event Dedupe Property: